Rowdy Tellez Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in the league.

-- Thompson gets the start for the Cardinals, his ninth of the season.
-He is 5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched.
+- Hudson makes the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts through 76 1/3 innings pitched.

-- His most recent time out came on Wednesday against the Milwaukee Brewers, when the lefty threw five innings, surrendering four earned runs while allowing five hits.
+- The righty last pitched on Saturday against the San Diego Padres, when he tossed six innings, allowing two earned runs while giving up nine hits.

-- In 24 games this season, the 25-year-old has a 4.57 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .272 to his opponents.
+- In 17 games this season, the 29-year-old has amassed a 4.95 ERA and 5 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.